CogSciUOS/DeepLearningToolbox/doc/development.md

 * integrate batch data: a lot of tools and graphical components do not know how to deal with batch data correctly.

-* the states of stateful object should be designed in a clearer way (including notifications that signal the change of state):
+* states: the states of stateful object should be designed in a clearer way (including notifications that signal the change of state):
   - busy: the object is currently busy doing some task
   - prepared: the object was prepared. if False, the object